mfred488/mfred488.github.io/_posts/2019-12-21-2019-SANS-holiday-hack-challenge-write-up.markdown

 We went straight for the PowerShell events, but the first line above is interesting: [`ntdsutil`](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/cc753343(v%3Dws.11)) is an util that can be used to perform various maintenance activities on Active Directory Domain Services.
 The [second hint given by Mary](https://pen-testing.sans.org/blog/2019/12/10/eql-threat-hunting/) confirms that this tool can be used to create a backup of a domain password hashes, which can then be exfiltrated. `ntdsutil` is the key of the second challenge!

+### Network Log Analysis: Determine Compromised System

+> The attacks don't stop!
+Can you help identify the IP address of the malware-infected system using these [Zeek logs](https://downloads.elfu.org/elfu-zeeklogs.zip)?
+For hints on achieving this objective, please visit the Laboratory and talk with Sparkle Redberry.

+The elf advises us to use [RITA](https://github.com/activecm/rita) to analyze these logs, so let's do that.

+Once again, the installation is not as smooth as it could be </grumble again>:
+* The supported distributions are explicitely listed in the installer
 {% highlight bash %}
+if [ "$_OS" != "Ubuntu" -a "$_OS" != "CentOS" -a "$_OS" != "RedHatEnterpriseServer" ]; then
 {% endhighlight %}
+Let's be adventurous and replace "RedHatEnterpriseServer" by "Fedora" in the installing script
+* The installer also struggles to install `bro` and `mongo`.
+We probably won't need `bro`, and we can install `mongo` using [this procedure](https://developer.fedoraproject.org/tech/database/mongodb/about.html)
+* Then we can finally install RITA: `sudo ./install.sh --disable-bro --disable-mongo`
+* But when we try to use it, we get yet another error: `Failed to connect to database: unsupported version of MongoDB.
+4.0.14 not within [3.2.0, 3.7.0)`
+MongoDB 3.7 was the development series just before MongoDB 4..0 (stable series) was released, so whatever ran with MongoDB 3.7 should still work with 4.0.
+We'll try our luck by changing `MaxMongoDBVersion` in `database/db.go`, and [building RITA manually](https://github.com/activecm/rita/blob/master/docs/Manual%20Installation.md)

+Don't forget to also "uncomment" the "InternalSubnet" section of `/etc/rita/config.yaml`.

+Now that we're done with the boring part, let's import the data into RITA:

+{% highlight bash %}
+rita import ~/hhc2019/elfu-zeeklogs/ elfu-zeeklogs
+# This will take a while
+rita html-report
+{% endhighlight %}

+The "Beacons" report shows that `192.168.134.130` shows signs of [beaconing](https://www.activecountermeasures.com/blog-beacon-analysis-the-key-to-cyber-threat-hunting/): this is the infected machine.